vtrHH/lab-express-basic-auth/readme.md

 Create the following routes and corresponding views:

-- GET `/profile` - Should display basic information about the user, such as the email and user id.
+- GET `/profile` - Should display basic information about the user, such as the username and user id.
 Should not be accessible to non-logged-in users.

 ## Bonus - Iteration 6 - Editing Profile